Probiotic Foods For Colds and Flus

 About seventy to eighty percent of your body’s immune cells live in your gut or intestine.
 This is roughly 100 trillion immune cells that make up your gut microbiome and play a big role in the strength of your immune system.
 The local immune system of the gut has two main functions: to protect against infections and to protect against the uptake of and/or harmful immune response to food antigens.

 Having a healthy, diverse gut microbiome makes it difficult for illness-causing bacteria and viruses to take hold.
-If you have a weak, sparsely populated microbiome with a shortage of “good” bacteria, it can leave you open to illnesses — like colds and the flu.
+A weak, sparsely populated microbiome with a shortage of “good” bacteria can leave you open to illnesses like colds and the flu.

 Saving infants

-Another study done on the probiotic L. Plantarum found that it had a huge impact on saving thousands of infants from sepsis which is often a deadly massive immune response to a bacterial infection that gets into the blood.
+Another study done on the probiotic L. Plantarum found that it had a huge impact on saving thousands of infants from sepsis.
+Sepsis is often a deadly, massive immune response to a bacterial infection that gets into the blood.
 Six hundred thousand infants die annually from sepsis, primarily in developing countries, and researchers have been trying to find a way to stop it for the last twenty years.
 Dr. Pinaki Panigrahi, a pediatrician at the University of Nebraska Medical Center College of Public Health who led the study, was searching for answers.
 They screened 280 bacteria strains until one day they found the healthy strain L. Plantarum isolated in the diaper of a healthy Indian baby.
-They started giving infants L. Plantarum, the kind of lactic acid bacteria found in fermented vegetables and found in my veggie starter culture Cutting Edge Culture.
-They also added the prebiotic fructooligosaccharide (in Prebio Plus) “to promote growth and sustain colonization of the probiotic strain.”
+They started giving infants L. Plantarum - the kind of lactic acid bacteria found in fermented vegetables and found in my veggie starter culture Cutting Edge Culture.
+They also added the prebiotic fructooligosaccharides (in Prebio Plus) “to promote growth and sustain colonization of the probiotic strain.”
 After one week of giving the babies the cocktail of pro- and prebiotics, deaths and sepsis dropped by 40 percent, from 9 to 5.4 percent.
-6
+[9]

 Respiratory infections dropped